 In addition to bridges, the trail features more than a dozen other stops, including breweries, restaurants and more that feature special offerings inspired by local covered bridge history.

 Get a limited-edition bottle of Covered Bridge Red, featuring Pottersburg Covered Bridge on the label at Dalton Union Winery & Brewery.
-Order a two-layered strawberry lemon Covered Bridge Wine Slushy at Bokes Creek Winery or the Ice Chocolate-Covered Cherry Bridge Strato at Eda’s Italian.
+Order a two-layered strawberry lemon Covered Bridge Wine Slushy at Bokes Creek Winery.
+Or try the Ice Chocolate-Covered Cherry Bridge Strato at Eda’s Italian.
 Both aim to imitate the multi-layer structure of covered bridges .

 Other fun themed suggestions on the stop include: